FoUnDeRR/datamining-hub/README.md

 # 🐰 DISCORD DATAMINING WIKI & RESOURCES

 - Here you can find the basics of `findByProps` and `discord webpack` to get started on Datamining.
-Contributions such as **pull-requests of code** are welcomed, but make sure it is worth using.
+Contributions such as <kbd>Pull Requests</kbd> are welcomed, but make sure it is worth using.

 > [!IMPORTANT]
 > This is a small project I thought to start for people who don't know about **Datamining**.
 So nothing serious.